Jessica D. Stone: 1999–2003: Theatre, indie films and television

 The same year, Stone appeared in a lead role as Dustine "Dusty" Murphy, a snarky 7-year-old living with her stepmother in a rundown trailer park, in the indie LGBT black comedy, Play Dead, written and directed by Jeff Jenkins.
 The film follows Dustine and her gay teenage babysitter, Dale (played by Nathan Bexton) who get mixed up in disposing of a body.
 The film was submitted in January for competition at the Slamdance Film Festival in Park City, Utah, which was attended by the cast.
 It was also screened at the New York Lesbian and Gay Film Festival in May, the Reeling: The Chicago LGBTQ+ International Film Festival in July 2002, and the Music Box which Stone attended.
 Reviews were generally unfavorable.
 Writing for Film Threat, Mariko McDonald was mixed.
 She praised some of the cast, though noted that only the first half held her interest.
 Scott Foundas of Variety was also largely negative and Ted Shen of Chicago Reader called the film "tasteless lunacy."

-She then landed the lead as the voice of Stanley Griff, a 6-year-old boy with a unique interest in learning about animals, in the Disney animated series, Stanley co-starring Charles Shaughnessy as his best friend (a talking goldfish), Dennis.
+Then, at the age of 11, she landed the lead as the voice of Stanley Griff, a 6-year-old boy with a unique interest in learning about animals, in the Disney animated series, Stanley co-starring Charles Shaughnessy as his best friend (a talking goldfish), Dennis.
 The cartoon premiered on the Playhouse Disney block in September 2001.
 The show was interactive and educational, aimed at toddlers to 7-year-olds, and produced by Doug creator Jim Jinkins, which was based on a children's book series of the same name.
 It was renewed for two more seasons.
 She would reprise the role in the Disney Online game, Playhouse Disney Preschool Time Online, released to public libraries in the summer of 2006 and marketed to investors at the American Library Association (ALA) Conference in New Orleans in June.

 She appeared as Sydney in the short film, Wheels Locked, directed by Dave Bergeson, which was filmed in an abandoned hospital at March Air Force Base in Redlands, California.
 The film was submitted to various festivals, including the Best Shorts Competition, the Fargo Film Festival, the Rhode Island International Film Festival, the Granada Theater in Dallas, Texas, and the Rochester International Film Festival.